 D. Internal Lines of Communication

 We employ a variety of internal communication tools to communicate with employees about compliance issues and concerns.
-These include an intranet website for the Ethics & Compliance Department and regularly distributed compliance bulletins.
+These include an intranet website for the Ethics & Compliance Department and regularly distributed newsletter.
 In addition, we routinely respond to compliance questions from individual employees and regularly respond to compliance inquiries and address compliance issues at company meetings and through regular compliance communications.
 We instruct employees on their obligation to report actual or potential compliance violations, and we provide them with various resources including an independent, third-party operated Compliance Hotline by which they can anonymously, if they wish to do so, report compliance questions, concerns or violations.

 E. Auditing and Monitoring

 Astellas US performs annual compliance risk assessments, routine compliance monitoring and compliance audits.
-Reports of these activities are made to the Vice President, Head of Ethics & Compliance, Americas, Group Operations Lead, Senior Vice President, Head of Ethics & Compliance, the Compliance Committee, and senior management.
+Reports of these activities are made to the Vice President, Head of Ethics & Compliance US, Development and Innovation, Senior Vice President, Head of Ethics & Compliance, the Compliance Committee, and senior management.
 Identified issues and opportunities for enhancement are addressed, and education, training and corrective action are taken when necessary.

 F. Responding to Potential Violations